-Vaccinations: At Meadowmont Animal Hospital, we believe in tailoring a vaccination program for each individual patient based on lifestyle and exposure level.
+Vaccinations: We believe in tailoring a vaccination program for each individual patient based on lifestyle and exposure level.
 Not all pets need the same vaccinations, so we make sure to personalize our approach and look at the long-term health history of your pet.
 Our veterinarians will help determine your pet’s ideal vaccination program by asking several questions about your pet’s home environment, activities, exposure to wildlife, exposure to other pets, frequency of boarding and professional grooming.

-You can learn a little about each type of parasite below:
+You can learn more about each type of parasite below:

 - Heartworms in dogs

 - Heartworms in cats